Rapptz/discord.py/docs/api.rst

         The user is an Early Verified Bot Developer.
     .. attribute:: discord_certified_moderator

-        The user is a Discord Certified Moderator.
+        The user is a Moderator Programs Alumni.
     .. attribute:: bot_http_interactions

         The user is a bot that only uses HTTP interactions and is shown in the online member list.